About Us

 Laura holds a Bachelor of Applied Science (Occupational Therapy)(Honours, Class I) from the University of Sydney.
 Laura worked clinically as a paediatric occupational therapist at Sydney Children’s Hospital, and as a community mental health clinician.

-Lily Wong has over 10 years of experience in clinical research, quality and regulatory affairs for pharmaceuticals and medical devices.
-She holds a Bachelor of Engineering (Biomedical), Bachelor of Commerce (Accounting and Finance) and a Master of Public Health.
+Lily has over 16 years of experience in clinical research, quality and regulatory affairs for pharmaceuticals and medical devices.
+She holds a Bachelor of Engineering (Biomedical) (First Class Honours), Bachelor of Commerce (Accounting and Finance) and a Master of Public Health.

-Lily has worked previously as a study coordinator in cardiology and ophthalmology trials.
-She joined KOALA in 2018 and is passionate about improving health outcomes for children with cancer.
-Lily is currently the National Study Coordinator for LEVI’S CATCH, GALLANT and INFORM2 studies.
+Lily joined KOALA in 2018 and is passionate about improving health outcomes for children with cancer.
+Lily is currently the National Study Coordinator for LEVI’S CATCH, OPTIMISE, GALLANT and INFORM2 studies.

 Emma began her career in clinical research in 2008 as a Clinical Trial Assistant and was soon promoted to the role of Clinical Trial Coordinator (CTC).